dustinpfister/blog_posts/_posts/nodejs-harp.md

 layout: post
 categories: node.js
 id: 9
-updated: 2017-09-30 18:43:20
+updated: 2019-11-18 07:59:19
-version: 1.1
+version: 1.2
 ---

-{% mytags_postwords !js_core,!js_node,harp,server,static&32;site %}

-Harp is a very minimalistic static site sever, but it can also be used to generate a static site.
+Harp is a very minimalistic static site sever, but it can also be used to generate a static site in addition to this.
 So far I have been using [hexo](https://hexo.io) as my static site generator, but as of late I have been trying out some others that exist in the [node.js](https://nodejs.org/en/) world.

+I have also made several attempts at making my own static site generator which at times seems like he best option if I really get into websites rather than anything else that one might develop with javaScript.
+So far I still do not have anything together that I would call production ready with this.

 <!-- more -->